amingilani/blog/content/posts/crypto-pals-1-2-fixed-xor.md

 ## The Solution

-I used Python, which can execute [Bitwise XOR](https://en.wikipedia.org/wiki/Bitwise_operation#XOR) on any integer value.
+I used Python, which—like many programming languages—can execute a [Bitwise XOR](https://en.wikipedia.org/wiki/Bitwise_operation#XOR) on any integer value.
 To leverage this ability, I converted the hexadecimal numbers to integers and XOR-ed them.
 I then converted the result back to a hexadecimal number again.

 ## The Code